intel-analytics/ipex-llm/python/orca/example/learn/pytorch/fashion_mnist/README.md

 # PyTorch Fashion-MNIST example with Tensorboard visualization
 We demonstrate how to easily show the graphical results of running synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in BigDL.
 We use a simple convolutional nueral network model to train on fashion-MNIST dataset.
 See [here](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html) for the original single-node version of this example provided by PyTorch.
-We provide three distributed PyTorch training backends for this example, namely "spark", "ray" and "bigdl".
+We provide two distributed PyTorch training backends for this example, namely "spark" and "ray".

 ## Prepare the environment